 Technical SEO/Crawler Tools

 Technical SEO refers to laying a strong foundation for your content to rank for relevant keywords and phrases.
-Being a technical SEO specialist, I’ll start off this list with my favorite free technical SEO tools.
+Being a technical SEO specialist, I’ll start off this list with my favourite free technical SEO tools.
 Let’s dig into it!

 This thing has it all.
 When it comes to side audits, on-page SEO or even competitive research, it’s the tool to be used.